joshbegley/nyt-latest/README.md

 **Connor Bedard leading the way — and briefly leading the NHL — as Blackhawks roll**\
-`In his third NHL season, Bedard is starting to look like one of the best players in the world`\
+`In his third NHL season, Bedard is starting to look like one of the best players in the world.`\
 https://nytimes.com/athletic/6789059/2025/11/08/blackhawks-connor-bedard-nhl-points-leaders/

 **Pauline Collins, 85, Dies; Stage and Screen Star of ‘Shirley Valentine’**\